revoltchat/legal/Acceptable Usage Policy.md

 Engaging in any of the following actions will result in a warning and may lead to having your account suspended.

-- Creating accounts soley to or using your account to send unsolicited advertisements to other people on the platform or to harass other individuals on the platform.
+- Creating accounts or using existing accounts to send unsolicited advertisements to other people on the platform or to harass other individuals on the platform.
 - Sharing any kind of copyrighted content, or any type of content that violates another person's personal, intellectual property or other rights.
 This includes any content that would violate the Digital Millennium Copyright Act (DMCA).
 We respond to DMCA requests as described in our [Terms of Service](https://revolt.chat/terms).
 - Using Revolt for illegal operations.
 These include, but are not limited to, hacking, the cracking or distribution of pirated software, cheats, exploits or hacks for our or another company or person's service.
 - Using Revolt with malicious intent, in a way that is not reasonable under normal usage, in order to outsource computing and/or storage resources to our servers, as well as other forms of Denial of Service to our infrastructure.